-Top 10 Soap Opera Tropes that Needs to RetireAs a long time soap opera watcher for almost 3 decades, I've grown tired of lazy headwriters and producers who consistently write the same repetitive storylines centered around tropes!
+Top 10 Soap Opera Tropes that Most Need to Be RetiredAs a soap opera watcher for almost 3 decades, I've grown tired of lazy head writers and producers who consistently write the same repetitive storylines centered around tropes!
 I believe strongly this is why the genre is on life support because of tomfoolery.
-Here are my top 10 that needs to retire and NEVER be used again.
+Here are my top 10 tropes that needs to be retired and NEVER be used again.

 The writers made a fake illness that is unrealistic, confusing,vague and makes no sense for the sake of drama like Clannad and Your Lie in April.